-Bernzomatic is a company that specializes in torches big and small.
-At first, when they asked me, I thought – “I do glitter, can I do fire, too?”
+At first I thought – “I do glitter, can I do fire, too?”
 Um, YES.
 I’m always game to learn something new – especially something as exciting as this.
 Never in my wildest dreams would I have thought I’d be using torches.
 I’m going for it!
-Every month I’ll have a new tutorial using a different type of torch.
-And don’t worry, their team of experts are there to guide me along to make sure I do everything correctly and safely so I can pass it all along to you!

 I decided to start small and work my way up.
 This month is a jewelry project and next month I’m going to take on a food project.
-And there are other Torchbearers too – AZ DIY Guy, My Fix It Up Life, Ryan McCann Art and more!
-To see what the other Torchbearers are making and doing, follow the hashtag #FindYourFire or #Bernzomatic on social media.
+Let’s get going and make some pendants!

 Put on your safety goggles and gloves!
 Don’t work anywhere that is super cluttered.
 Don’t multi-task.
 Focus on enjoying the process of creativity and learning a new skill.